 4. What is in the Meals from the Heartland food package?
 How can it feed 6 people?

 Our Hearty Pack meals contain rice, soy protein, dried vegetables, vitamins and minerals.
 The meals were formulated by a nutritionist to be accepted by many cultures around the world and by those who are malnourished.
 When cooked in boiling water, the rice expands, the soy adds protein and the dried vegetables and vitamin powder provide additional micro-nutrients that are needed.
 In addition, we package Taco Mac meals that are distributed here in the United States.
 Each meal package includes 6 servings.

 5. How is it determined where the food packaged at Meals from the Heartland goes?
 Does any of the food stay in Iowa?

-As a nonprofit organization, Meals from the Heartland is governed by a volunteer Board of Directors who approves the distribution of food based upon recommendations from a committee and partnerships with distribution organizations.
-Factors considered in making this decision include the number of meals available, the need/request received and the ability of partner organizations to assure that food can be safely transported and distributed to people in need, as intended.
+As a nonprofit organization, we are governed by a volunteer Board of Directors who approve the distribution of food based upon recommendations from a committee and partnerships with distribution organizations.
+Factors considered in making this decision include the number of meals available, the need/request received and the ability of partner organizations to ensure that food can be safely transported and distributed to people in need, as intended.

 6. How much of my donation to Meals from the Heartland goes to the cause of feeding hungry people vs. administrative expenses?